When God Said 'It's Me': Discovering the True Helper

 The Search That Changed Everything

-As I worked through them, reading different translations, cross-referencing commentaries, something became startlingly clear: 16 of those 19 instances referred to the Lord—and the Lord alone—as the helper.
+As I worked through them, reading different translations, cross-referencing commentaries, something became startlingly clear: 16 of those 19 instances referred to the Lord—and the Lord alone—as the Help.
 Not just any kind of help, but divine, supernatural help that no human being could provide.

 The Moment Heaven Broke Through